wing-puah/thegeekwing-jekyll/_posts/musings/2018-02-15-a-discourse-on-natural-selection.md

 Finally, we will call upon the whole function to see the results.
 And it will returns that PersonB is a good match for PersonA.
 <script src="https://gist.github.com/wing-puah/7e70abb1edce6b615827158d0f3fbf94.js?file=display-results"></script>

 There, we have it.
 My thoughts on natural selection with modern day dating.
 As much as I don't believe in modern day romantic love, I do believe that it is achievable by most individuals if one chooses to work towards it.
-If you have find your match, don't give up.
+If you haven't find your match, don't give up.
 Maybe you can try to relook into your conditions and weightage chart ;).